 The fraternity and sorority communities at Georgia Southern University are comprised of governing councils with each fraternity or sorority belonging to one of four councils.

-The Interfraternity Council (IFC) is the local governing body for the the North-American Interfraternity Conference (NIC), which is an association of collegiate men’s fraternities that was formally organized in 1910.
-As of June 2011, the NIC had seventy-five member organizations with 5,500 chapters located on over 800 campuses in the United States and Canada with approximately 350,000 undergraduate members.
+The Interfraternity Council (IFC) is the local governing body for the North-American Interfraternity Conference (NIC), which is an association of collegiate men’s fraternities that was formally organized in 1910.
+As of May 2020, the NIC has 64 member organizations with 6,1000 chapters located on over 800 campuses in the United States and Canada with approximately 380,000 undergraduate members.
 IFC works to promote the highest ideals of scholarship, leadership, service, and fraternalism among its member organizations.
 IFC provides educational programming and resources on a variety of topics including leadership, alcohol awareness, anti-hazing initiatives, sexual assault awareness, scholarship, and professional development.

 Multicultural Greek Council

 The Multicultural Greek Council (MGC) consists of both fraternities and sororities with a focus on specific ethnicities and/or cultures or multiculturalism in general.
 These organizations are united to serve as a unique voice and advocate for their respective chapters and community. *The Armstrong campus MGC includes NPHC organizations.